Student Technology Guide

 Learning Studios (TECs)

 Learning Studios are innovative classrooms designed to help meet various pedagogical needs.
 The rooms feature flexible technology and room arrangements.
-These rooms typically include wireless laptops for student use along with an instruction podiums and computer.
-Learning studios also include wireless student laptops, Instructor station with Dual monitors, Smart Podiums or Boards along with Smart Software, and with a DVD/CD drive, multiple instructional points, multiple LCD projectors, advanced lighting and projector control systems, movable furniture, printer, digital document cameras, and advanced audio and visual systems.
+These rooms typically include wireless laptops for student use along with an instruction podium and computer.
+Learning studios also include wireless student laptops, Instructor station with Dual monitors, Smart Podium or Board along with Smart Software, and with a DVD/CD drive, multiple instructional points, multiple LCD projectors, advanced lighting and projector control system, movable furniture, digital document cameras, and advanced audio and visual systems.
 Visit 25 Live for complete hardware listings.

 Stick rooms have one networked computer station with a DVD/CD drive, a sound system, a ceiling-mounted data projector along with laptop and HDMI ports.
-Many of our stick rooms also include web cams.
+Many of our classrooms also include web cams.

 Technology Enhanced Lecture Halls

 Technology-enhanced lecture halls have the same basic configuration as stick rooms but have a much larger seating capacity.
 They are basically traditional lecture halls with an instructor station with DVD/CD drive, a sound system and a ceiling-mounted data projector.

-Although specific configurations vary from location to location, TECs, Stick rooms, Technology Enhanced Lecture Halls, ITVs and computing labs are fully connected to UMSL's network and are Internet accessible.
+Although specific configurations vary from location to location, TECs, Stick rooms, Technology Enhanced Lecture Halls and, computing labs are fully connected to UMSL's network and are Internet accessible.
 Again, visit 25 Live if you have any questions on the type of hardware available for any of Instructional Support Services rooms.